 I find Weird Decibels 1 quite harsh with vocals that are perhaps too loud.
 However the rest of the guys love it.
 It’s arguably our best album ( I argue that Whapper is our best).
 We play many of the song live, it is definitely a band favourite and remains one of our most popular releases.

-One of our best albums to date and a good place to start listening to Weird Decibels.
+One of our best and most ambitious albums to date and a good place to start listening to Weird Decibels.